junxit/us-congress-bills-113/derived/amendments.md

 | Removed | `Benefits under the title I of the Workforce Investment Act of 1998` |
 | Inserted | `Benefits under title I of the Workforce Innovation and Opportunity Act` |

-### 29 U.S.C. § 2801
+### 42 U.S.C. § 294q

-> Section 5101(d)(3)(D) of the Patient Protection and Affordable Care Act (42 U.S. 294q(d)(3)(D)) is amended by striking “other health care workforce programs, including those supported through the Workforce Investment Act of 1998 (29 U.S.C.
+> Section 5101(d)(3)(D) of the Patient Protection and Affordable Care Act (42 U.S.C.
+294q(d)(3)(D)) is amended by striking “other health care workforce programs, including those supported through the Workforce Investment Act of 1998 (29 U.S.C.
 2801 et seq.),” and inserting “other health care workforce programs, including those supported through the Workforce Innovation and Opportunity Act,”.

 | | |
 |---|---|